Soares/simplifience.com/post/foundations/mathematics.md

 ---
 title: Discarding Mathematics
 name_in: {Foundations: The First Confusion}
+sequence: Abandonding Math
+members:
+- ../math/archaic
+- ../reality/axioms
+- ../reality/formalization
+- ../reality/rules
+- ../math/explore
+- ../math/codes
+- ../math/education
 ---
-There is a major confusion embedded in your mind, a term that is trying to do too much.
+There is a major confusion embedded in your mind, a term that is trying to mean too much.

 That term is "Mathematics".

 If you ask the average layperson what they think of mathematics, their reaction will likely range from pure hatred to mild distaste.
-When these people hear the term "mathematics", they think of theorems and proofs that they were forced to memorize.
+The word "mathematics" elicits theorems and proofs that they were forced to memorize.
 They think of the strange and @post[archaic]math/archaic symbols used to express @post[obvious-in-retrospect]reality/obvious ideas.

 $\sum\limits\_{n=0}^\infty x_n$
 {:.number}